credebl/docs/src/content/docs/en/userguide/ui-flow.md

 - On the mobile side, User will receive the Proof Request in the application, the user has to view the request and choose the operations to perform.Operation is to either share the requested information or to decline the request.

-## 2. Working Flow with using the W3C standards
+## 2. Working Flow with the W3C standards

 - #### Flow with Polygon Ledger